awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorS3Origin.md

 ### Query Strings<a name="RequestS3QueryStrings"></a>

 For web distributions, you can configure whether CloudFront forwards query string parameters to your Amazon S3 origin\.
 For RTMP distributions, CloudFront does not forward query string parameters\.
-For more information, see [Caching Content Based on Query String Parameters](QueryStringParameters.md)\.
+For more information, see [Caching content based on query string parameters](QueryStringParameters.md)\.

 ### Origin Connection Timeout and Attempts<a name="s3-origin-timeout-attempts"></a>